 “I’m not sure this is what we need to make Switzerland’s financial center compliant with international standards,” he explained.
 “While these measures are legal, they attract people who seek to exploit them for darker purposes, such as money laundering.”

 Longchamp is concerned that many activities of lawyers are not covered by anti-money laundering legislation.
 He called on Switzerland to respond by closing loopholes that still allow assets to hide beyond the gaze of the authorities.

 Caputo argues in his videos that clients need protection from a global over-reaction to the problem of tax evasion.
 “All the countries around Switzerland have run out of money,” he says.
 “OECD countries are desperate.
 Desperate countries are doing desperate things.
 They have already started filing illegal fishing expeditions [group requests] with Switzerland.”

-Caputo cites a group claim submitted by the Netherlands, which was declared illegal by one Swiss court – a ruling that was overturned on appeal last year.
+Caputo cites a group claim from the Netherlands, which was declared illegal by one Swiss court; the ruling was overturned on appeal last year.
 “When money is involved there is no space for legal arguments,” Caputo states.
 “Illegal arguments prevail in such a political playing field.”

 Global policing bodies on tax evasion

 Arrayed against offshore banking clients are a number of heavyweight global agencies, such as the Organisation for Economic Cooperation and Development (OECD), and the affiliated Joint International Taskforce on Shared Intelligence and Collaboration (JITSIC) and Financial Action Task Force (FATF).

 Last month, JITSIC drew up a target list of 100 intermediaries after tax officials from 30 countries met in Paris to share Panama Papers intelligence.
 Supported by the OECD, JITSIC coordinates the tax evasion efforts of 37 member countries.